 Why Do People Like Gold so Much?

 It’s easy to look at gold and see the tangible value.
-Keep in mind, though, that the price of gold rises and falls like other asset prices.
+Keep in mind, though, that the price of gold rises and falls like other assets.
 Price movements aren’t always based on some type of intrinsic value.
 Perception of how markets are doing, the strength of the U.S. dollar, and other factors influence what gold is “worth.”

 Even though gold has a long history as money, that doesn’t mean it’s the best choice for your portfolio.
 That said, there are some good (and some terrible) reasons to include gold in your portfolio.

 Hedge Against Inflation